gmodena/minix3-hacks/doc/README.md

 # make install
 ```

-Upon sucessful compilation a kernel image should be generated under
+Upon sucessfull compilation a kernel image should be generated under
 /boot/image/3.1.1r1 the new *qnt*, a frontend for *quantum()* command should be available under /usr/bin/qnt.

 #Run